 RECIPE BY SARAH GLOVER • PHOTOGRAPHY BY LUISA BRIMBLE

-1 pesto of choice I used tarragon, but basil would be great also
+200 g your choice of pesto (I used tarragon, but basil would also be great)

-good handful of herbs from the garden such as oregano, basil, thyme
+good handful of fresh herbs, such as oregano, basil and thyme

-Get your butterfly chicken and carefully loosen the skin so you can stuff your pesto under the skin and add the herbs also, don’t worry about cutting them or anything, it's just to give it flavour while it cooks.
+Using your fingers, carefully loosen the skin of your butterflied chicken and gently smear the pesto under the skin.
+Tuck the herbs in as well – don’t worry about cutting them or anything; it's just to give it extra flavour while it cooks.

-Drizzle with a little olive oil and sprinkle with salt before serving.
-More recipes to accompany this.
-Coming soon.
+2: Drizzle with a little olive oil and sprinkle with salt before serving with string green beans with creamy cauliflower and cheesy capsicum.